3C0D/Obsidian-Vault-Name-in-Status-Bar/README.md

 - Displays your current vault name in the status bar
 - Click to open a menu for quick vault switching
 - Customizable appearance
-- Vaut name length customizable. e.g: length=11 "A very long..."
+- Vaut name length customizable

 ## Settings